-Use a lot of special characters - this includes @, £, %, * and $.
+- Use a lot of special characters - this includes @, £, %, * and $.
 Obviously, you will need to add a currency symbol before a product price, but keep these characters to a minimum to keep your spam score low.

 - Use lots of different text formatting - A mixture of various fonts, very large text, excess use of boldness, italics and multicoloured text are all frowned upon as these are all techniques that spammers use.
-Keep the text within the email of a uniform style.
+Keep the text within the email in a uniform style.
 For example, one font for all of the text, larger text only being assigned to headers/titles and perhaps two colours in use through all of the text.
 Keep the email pleasantly appealing to keep the spam score low.

 - Make too many text alterations - Too many alterations to the text will add more and more snippets of code around that piece of text to determine the format.
-For example, highlighting a title, setting it as bold and size 16 is fine, however, doing that and then removing the bold, then re-adding it and changing the font size to 18, then adding italic and removing the bold again will add lots of superfluous code to your email newsletter.
+For example, highlighting a title, setting it as bold and size 16 is fine, however, doing that and then removing the bold, then re-adding it and changing the font size to 18, then adding italics and removing the bold again will add lots of superfluous code to your email newsletter.
 This in turn will see your email blocked by email providers as emails that contain a lot of excess code are often classed as spam.